JoaoHigino/SandraHomeOrganization/README.md

 ![gallery](https://user-images.githubusercontent.com/111378728/189658446-95cd4534-49f2-40c1-b454-1245360a44c9.png)

-- __The Sign Up Page__
+- __The contact Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
+  - This page will allow the user to choose which service they need.
 The user will be asked to submit their full name and email address.

 ![contact](https://user-images.githubusercontent.com/111378728/189658681-712fae22-1140-4eb4-be7f-43733e6f1655.png)